¡Forward, Russia!: Current status

 In 2008, the band announced that they had "decided to take a break from doing ¡Forward, Russia!", and that the band would not be playing or recording "for the foreseeable future".
 Their statement said "The idea of doing another tour with nothing new to offer was something that enthused none of us."
 Katie Nichols had moved to Nottingham to undertake an art course, while Woodhead had worked as a producer.
 The last known show or performance was held at the Brainwash festival, at the Brudenell Social Club, on 17 October 2008.
 In February 2009, it was announced that Whiskas was joining Duels as a full-time member.
 On 30 March 2013, the band re-emerged on Twitter, starting rumours of a reunion or re-formation, which were confirmed on 9 September in the form of a one-off gig at Brudenell Social Club to take place on 30 November 2013, followed by a second gig at Leeds Town Hall as part of Live at Leeds Festival on 3 May 2014.

+On 19th May 2026, the band announced that they would be playing 4 shows to celebrate 20 years of GMAW in London, Glasgow and Leeds.